George Bednar: Early life and education

 Bednar was born in Kingston, Pennsylvania, and attended Central Catholic High School in Kingston (now amalgamated with Holy Redeemer High School in Wilkes-Barre).
 He graduated from Central Catholic in 1960, after achieving success as a high school football player.

 He then attended the University of Notre Dame in South Bend, Indiana, where he played offensive guard and defensive tackle for coach Joe Kuharich's Notre Dame Fighting Irish football team from 1960 to 1963.
 After completing his college career, Bednar played in the Blue-Grey All-Star Game and the College All-Star Game.
 Bednar graduated from the University of Notre Dame in 1964 with a Bachelor of Arts in economics, and married.

 NFL draft

-Bednar was drafted by the St. Louis Cardinals of the National Football League in the eighth round of the 1964 NFL draft.
+Bednar was selected by the St. Louis Cardinals of the National Football League in the eighth round of the 1964 NFL draft.
 Although he signed with Cardinals, he never played in a regular season NFL game.